-The Trinità dei Monti steps, or Spanish steps, are a truly masterful example the eighteenth-century taste for scenographic works.
-The steps were built in 1723-1726 by the architect, Francesco De Sanctis.
+The Trinità dei Monti steps, or Spanish steps, are a truly masterful example the 18th-century taste for scenographic works.

 After a year of restoration work financed by luxury jeweller Bulgari, one of the most iconic and loved places of Rome has turned to the original beauty.